eamsdev/MiniBlog/src/assets/posts/1_20221229_Bundle_Size.md

 };
 ```

-Additionally in the CodeBlock component, I'm selectively importing components (themes and langauges) that I need.
+Additionally in the CodeBlock component, I'm selectively importing components (themes and languages) that I need.

 ```tsx
 /* eslint-disable react/no-children-prop */